lhagemann/talks-i-want-to-give/future-talks.md

 * Bring ChatOps out of the DevOps realm and into the more general channels  ...
 Food Truck bot, or Weather bot or "What's on Tap" bot, to get people used to the idea of using chat to query for common questions
 * automated FAQ: Sick of answering the same question all the time?
 Trigger an auto response on the key phrase (or error message) which links to your wiki page with the answer

-## Infrastructure As Code: What is it good for?
-We hear about Infrastructure as Code all the time.
-We've been hearing about it nearly since the advent of configuration management.
-As the tooling around automating your infrastructure deployments gain popularity, are we hitting some of the same problems we saw with configuration management?
-We have this one tool, so is everything a nail?

-In this talk I will discuss the difference between Configuration Management and Infrastructure as Code; What advantages you have with Infrastructure as code and when perhaps Infrastructure as Code won't work for you.
-We will discuss and maybe debate(?) what constitutes Infrastructure, and how you want to manage these maybe not so obvious bits of your infrastructure.

-* quiver of tools
-* cron jobs
-* DNS
-* monitoring

 ## Less fleshed out ideas